-3304 Mental Health Nursing
+Mental Health Nursing 3304

-This course focuses on the role of the professional nurse in the delivery of nursing care to clients experiencing alterations in mental health.
-Three hours of class and three hours of lab or clinical per week, or the equivalent.
+This course focuses on the role of the professional nurse in promotion of mental health of self, clients, and communities, and the role of the professional nurse in delivering nursing care to clients experiencing alterations in mental health.
 Pre- or corequisite: NURS 3306.
+(Spring, summer)

-3306 Adult Health Nursing I
+Adult Health Nursing I 3306